 Indigo has stepped down from being the secretariat of the Adaptation Network.
 Following the AGM in November 2014, EMG is now taking on the role of the secretariat.
 Bettina Koelle will still serve on the Adaptation Network Steering Committee and Candice Arendse will continue being the Adaptation Network Co-ordinator.

-We are currently finalising the Participatory Adaptation Handbook - A practitioner’s guide for facilitating people centred adaptation (by Noel Oettle, Bettina Koelle, Stephen Law, Shannon Parring, Ute Schmiedel, Emma Archer van Garderen, Tsegaye Bekele).
-The handbook is a publication by the Mechal project funded by the Volkswagen Foundation and will be available on our resources site for download.
+We have published the Participatory Adaptation Handbook - A practitioner’s guide for facilitating people centred adaptation (by Noel Oettle, Bettina Koelle, Stephen Law, Shannon Parring, Ute Schmiedel, Emma Archer van Garderen, Tsegaye Bekele).
+The handbook is accomapnied by a deck of learning cards, summarizing different approaches and learning activities that can support the facilitation of an appropriate adaptation process.
+The handbook is a publication by the Mechal project funded by the Volkswagen Foundation and is available on our resources site for download.

 You Tube Channel: Watch our new Indigo videos as they are released... click here